 Postman Pat and the slow death of the postal service

-You know, Pat has moved on a lot since I was a kid.
-Obviously there’s the whole thing where he is married with a kid now (not enough to stop those rumours about him and Ted), but the show has also moved with the times politically.
+Postman Pat has moved on a lot since I was a kid.
+There’s the whole thing where he is married with a kid now (not enough to stop those rumours about him and Ted), but the show has also moved with the times politically.

-OK, I’ve not seen Pat on the picket line but the newest Postman Pat series, Special Delivery Service sees Pat face the reality of life in the dying days of the postal service.
+Now, I’ve not seen Pat on the picket line but the newest Postman Pat series, Special Delivery Service sees Pat face the reality of life in the dying days of the postal service.
 He now commutes from Greendale to the nearest big town.
-From here the mail service is run on an industrial scale, and Pat’s job is no longer to be an affable fixture of village life, a constant in a world that is changing too fast, a character and a public servant, but to provide premium delivery services.
+From here the mail service is run on an industrial scale, and Pat’s job is no longer to be an affable fixture of village life.
+This Postman Pat is not a constant in a world that changes too fast.
+He's not an affable local character, not a valued public servant—Pat is here to provide premium delivery services.

 I can tell that Pat is afraid for his village, for the community, for Mrs Goggin’s post office, afraid of the very death of the English countryside as its vitality is sucked towards the bright lights of the big towns.
 But he’s trapped – trapped by a duty to get the mail delivered on time (whatever that may mean now) and trapped by the need to put food on the table for the family he possibly never really wanted.